bagnine/moviedata/README.md

 Microsoft has decided to join other tech giants like Apple and Amazon by creating its own movie studio.
 Because it will be creating a new brand, Microsoft wants to produce market research to describe the making of a successful movie and translate that into a series of guidelines for reproducing that success.

-## Data

-For this project we were provided 4 datasets and we created a 5th using the internet-
-* Box Office Mojo- This set includes both foreign and domestic gross sales but lacks any budget info.
-We largely passed over this set.
-* IMDb- This massive database includes release information, titles, ratings and a wide variety of data about cast, crew and director.
-* Rotten Tomatoes- This set includes information about ratings, genre, and some box office numbers.
-Because it's notably lacking in titles, we were only able to gather correlary data and not join with the other databases.
-* The Numbers- This set includes budgets plus foreign and domestic gross for a large number of movies.
-Because our company is motivated by profit, this set proved instrumental in calculating investment returns.
-* Rotten Tomatoes (web scraped)- Because the provided RT data lacked titles and the ratings weren't normalized, we decided to pull the 'Freshness' percentage ratings directly from the website.

 ## Our Hypotheses